 For decades, IMPLAN data has been trusted by businesses, government entities, nonprofits, academics, and so many others as the most transparent portrait of the economy.
 Today, we’re pleased to announce that our ever-expanding data suite is “going global” – and helping you do the same.

-We’re so excited to unveil IMPLAN’s International Solution.
+We’re so excited to unveil IMPLAN’s International Product.
 With this new data set, we’re offering national-level insights into the economies of 64 countries around the world, representing 37 Industries and corresponding commodities.

 A Closer Look